Early harvest energy projects under CPEC to be completed next year

 In addition, the Commercial Operation Date (COD) of the power transmission lines would be announced in next fiscal year (2017-18).

-The Chinese side has nominated China Electric Power Equipment and Technology Company (CET) and State Grid for this purpose, the sources added.
+The Chinese side has nominated China Electric Power Equipment and Technology Company (CET) and State Grid for this purpose, the sources added.—APP